 Is Touch VPN free to use?

 Yes, Touch VPN has a free tier.
 While it’s convenient for quick, casual use on open Wi‑Fi, the free version often comes with data-sharing practices,.ads, limited server access, and slower speeds.
 For more reliable privacy and performance, a paid VPN is typically a better choice.
+How to access edge vpn: a comprehensive guide to edge vpn access, setup, troubleshooting, and best practices 2026

 Does Touch VPN log my data?